asjoholm/ZhanZhuang/README.md

 ## Starting progression

-The general recommendation is to do 40 minutes a day for health benefits and 60 minutes a day, and for martial artist extend this to 60 minutes a day.
+The general recommendation is to do 40 minutes a day for health benefits and 60 minutes a day for martial artists.

 Start with 5 minutes a day, preferably multiple sessions per day for faster progress.
 Wuji position only.
 Increase the time with one minute each day until you can do 30-45 minutes.